 This can be expensive, depending upon the veterinary surgery in question.

 In my experience, the Pet Passports for two adult cats cost me around £300 including rabies injections.
 This is a significant sum for anyone, so whatever your rules are, considering including the sum in your list of moving costs is a worthwhile exercise to avoid a nasty surprise later on.

 How to transport your pets to France

-The logistics of moving pets to France as economically as possible is not necessarily going to be the best one for your pet.
+Wherever you’re travelling from, the logistics of moving pets to France as economically as possible is not necessarily going to be the best one for your pet.
 You will need to take into account their temperament and put their wellbeing at the top of the agenda, before price.

 We chose to travel via the Eurotunnel which meant that the cats could be in the car with us and that we could make them as comfortable as possible for the long drive.
 We actually ended up buying a bigger car to be able to fit in large carriers which I picked up second-hand in Bristol before we travelled.
 The carriers were large wooden air freight animal carriers, and allowed space for constant access to food and water, somewhere to lie down and a small kitten-sized litter tray.
 Our cats managed this fourteen-hour journey with no issues whatsoever and did not need to be sedated.

 The Pet Passports were not checked on departure from the UK, nor where the cats examined for corresponding microchips etc – however, I would not have taken the chance of not having them in case we had been stopped, and I wanted to be sure that my cats’ health were optimal for the journey.